lambdaclass/concrete/ROADMAP.md

 Known holes index: every tracked soundness / dark-construct gap — what it is, whether it is open or closed, the gate that locks it, and the item here that fixes it — is consolidated in [docs/KNOWN_HOLES.md](docs/KNOWN_HOLES.md).
-Keep it in sync when a hole is added or fixed. **Two open holes: H11 and H12.**
+Keep it in sync when a hole is added or fixed. **One open hole: H11.** H11 is the remaining narrow place-projection conservation hole — projecting a non-Copy value out of a field or array element by value (`let g = w.f;` / `let g = arr[i];`) copies instead of moving, so it can be owned twice (double-free); latent (no corpus use), fix is context-sensitive (move-vs-borrow position) and scheduled.
-H11: the remaining narrow place-projection conservation hole — projecting a non-Copy value out of a field or array element by value (`let g = w.f;` / `let g = arr[i];`) copies instead of moving, so it can be owned twice (double-free); latent (no corpus use), fix is context-sensitive (move-vs-borrow position) and scheduled.
-H12: `std` bodies are still exempt from front-end body checking while the migration burns down accumulated violations; user submodules are fully checked, but unchecked std would undercut the enforcement claim until the exemption is gone.
+H12 is closed: user submodules and the entire `std` subtree are now checked by the full front-end, the exemption machinery is deleted, and `check_submodule_check_coverage.sh` pins the all-source rule at zero.
 The broad linearity and conservation model is otherwise enforced and gated: H10 (array-literal duplication) is closed (`test-linear-conservation`, E0205); non-Copy field assignment and `S { ..base }` duplication are rejected (E0219/E0220); H9